 These make for an excellent component of a meal.
 They are low in calories and rich in nutrients.
 100 grams contains only 31 calories and 0.3 grams of fat.
 Also, it contains 6 grams of carbs, 4.2 grams of sugar, 2.1 grams of fiber, and 1 gram of protein.

-The reason why these fruits are so low in calories is because they’re made up of 92% water and are very low in fat.
+The reason why these fruits are so low in calories is that they’re made up of 92% water and are very low in fat.
 However, while they are low in calories, they’re rich in vitamins and minerals.

 Vitamins and minerals